Norwegian Star Cruise Review

 Our January 2008 cruise on the Carnival Elation

-Our 1996 cruise on Carnival Cruise Line's MS Holiday
+Our first cruise!
+1996 on Carnival Cruise Line's MS Holiday

 Another way you can help us cover our server costs is to make a direct donation by clicking on this link: